lojack5/structured/README.md

 Sometimes, the data structure you're packing/unpacking depends on certain conditions.
 Maybe a `uint8` is used to indicate what follows next.
 In cases like this, `Structured` supports unions in its typehints.
 To hint for this, you need two things:
 1. Every type in your union must be a serializable type (either one of the provided types, or a `Structured` derived class)
 2. You need to configure how to decide which type to unpack/pack as, with a decider.
+3. Use `typing.Annotated` to indicate the decider to use for packing/unpacking.

 #### Deciders
 All deciders provide some method to take in information and produce a value to be used to make a dicision.
 The decision is made with a "decision map", which is a mapping of value to serialization types.
 You can also provide a default serialization type, or `None` if you want an error to be raised if your decision method doesn't produce a value in the decision map.